-- the appraiser's opinion of market rent (1007) to determine gross rental income and a 25% vacancy factor to determine adjusted gross rental income or - current long-time leases or month-to-month leases (or "expired" lease accompanied by the most recent cancelled check from each tenant) and a 25% vacancy factor to determine adjusted gross rental income - Short term leases or "AirBnB"-type rentals are acceptable provided leases/invoices covering the most recent 12-month period are provided.
-Gaps are acceptable; however, the leases will still be averaged over a 12-month period.
-Rents must be documented with either 12-monthly statements or an annual statement provided by the on-line service.
-In the event the borrower owns a single rental property, bank statements with deposits clearly identified/sourced as rental income can be substituted.
-If two or more rental properties are owned, statements from an online service must be provided to associate rents received with each specific property.
-75% of the verified monthly rental income can be used to offset the PITIA of the rental property.
+- the appraiser's opinion of market rent (1007) to determine gross rental income and a 25% vacancy factor to determine adjusted gross rental income or - current long-time leases or month-to-month leases (or "expired" lease accompanied by the most recent cancelled check from each tenant) and a 25% vacancy factor to determine adjusted gross rental income

+Short term leases or "AirBnB"-type rentals are acceptable provided most recent 12-month income statement from third-party management company or online marketplace.
+Gaps are acceptable; however, income will still be averaged over a 12-month period.
+80% of the verified monthly rental income can be used.